SAP/luigi/docs/luigi-client-api.md

 #### getCSSVariables

-Get the css variables from Luigi core with key and value.
+Gets the CSS variables from Luigi Core with their key and value.

 ##### Examples